Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 - Once the wet sheen is gone, set the object down.

-- If there are tong marks, smooth them out by using a soft blending sponge, round-tip brush, or Q-tip.
+- If there are tong marks, smooth them out with a soft blending sponge, a round-tip brush, or a Q-tip.

 How to Glaze Pottery by Dripping

 Dripping is a brilliant technique of pouring glaze along the rim of a pottery piece to achieve a drippy liquid texture.
-It’s mostly done on decoration items but can be done on any pottery if you like.
+It’s mostly done on decoration items, but it can be done on any pottery if you like.

 Dripping is often done along with Dipping, where the Pottery is dipped first and then dripped on, or just the rim is dipped again.
 This results in eye-catching color contrast and gives a look of finesse to the final piece.
 It also gives a certain depth to the textures and colors.